kadharibrahim/fastapi-catboost-deployment/README.md

-🚀 real-time-fare-prediction: Uber Fare Prediction API
+🚀 Real-time-fare-prediction: Uber Fare Prediction API
 =================================================================

 This project demonstrates a full ML workflow—from data analysis to deploying a CatBoost regression model using FastAPI.
 It predicts Uber ride fares based on trip features like time, location, and more.
 Ideal for learning and showcasing real-world machine learning deployment.